Succeeding in Science

 • Although it may be hard at first, staying on track with your schedule will help you achieve better grades.
 And after a while it will become second nature.

 • If something isn't working, you can always adjust your schedule.
-Your schedule is typed in a computer, not carved in stone.
+Your schedule is typed on a computer, not carved in stone.

 • Always leave time to eat healthy meals that will energize you throughout the day.
-It is also possible to have some snacks in class (but not in labs, so make sure to eat before 3-5 hour long labs).
+It is also possible to have some snacks in class (but not in labs, so make sure to eat well before starting a lab that is three to five hours long).

 • Colour coding your schedule helps you distinguish things when you are exhausted.